JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

   configures [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 CORS is needed to make calls from arbitrary JavaScript clients and helps prevent issues later.
-* [`Compression`](https://ktor.io/docs/compression.html) greatly reduces the amount of data to be sent to the client by `gzip`-ping outgoing content when applicable.
+* [`Compression`](https://ktor.io/docs/compression.html) greatly reduces the amount of data to be sent to the client by gzipping outgoing content when applicable.

 #### Related Gradle configuration for Ktor {initial-collapse-state="collapsed"}